MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/PractitionerRole.md

 A specific set of Roles/Locations/specialties/services that a practitioner may perform at an organization for a period of time.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/PractitionerRole.cdm.json" target="_blank">GitHub</a>.

-## Instances

-Instances of this entity are listed below.

-- /crmCommon/accelerators/healthCare/electronicMedicalRecords/PractitionerRole

 ## Traits